Learn more about the B-WET national evaluation system and how you can participate.

-The evaluation system is designed to answer the following four questions about the B-WET grant program:
+The evaluation system is designed to answer the following four questions about the B-WET program:

 - To what extent do regional B-WET programs support grantees in implementing Meaningful Watershed Educational Experiences (MWEEs)?